The Copper Beech: Plot

-Nessa Ryan thinks her mother is bossy, and she grows up to be a person of strong character, choosing the right man for her life.
+Nessa Ryan thinks her mother is bossy, running the local hotel, and her father is too timid.
+Nessa grows up to be a person of strong character, choosing the right man for her life.
+Niall Hayes works hard at the law, yet does not know how to get what he wants in life, until he and Nessa connect.

-Niall Hayes doesn't know how to get what he wants in life.
-His cousin Richard takes everything Niall desires: a place in his father's solicitor's firm and the girl he loves.
-How he gets all this is the crux of his story.
+Niall’s charming cousin Richard, ejected from Dublin and seven years older than Niall, takes everything in Shancarrig that Niall desires: a place in his father's solicitor's firm and the girl he loves.
+The crux of Richard's story is how he learns that his looks are not enough for a good life.